 Obviously we have a lot more Magic Resist.
-We do however, keep some defense against AD with armor from Runic Bulwark and Randuin's Omen.
-Both of which also grant HP for surviving multiple bursts (and Runic Bulwark granting a whopping 60 MR at the same time while providing 30 of it to your entire team).
+We do however, keep some defense against AD with armor from Aegis and Randuin's Omen.
+Both of which also grant HP for surviving multiple bursts.

 AD Volibear, for when you dominate your lane AND your team does no damage:

 Tons of AD, Tons of Health, some armor and MR, some crit and AS, and lots of mobility.
 This build however, lacks CDR, but hey, you're auto attacks deal tons of damage.
 On the downside, it also costs a ton of gold, hence why you have to dominate your lane and be fed.
 Really, I almost never go for this build, but if your team is full of tanks and your ADC doesn't do any damage, why should you stay a tank?

 You got lots of health, some armor, and some MR. Oh and around 335 AP, 50 AS, 35% CDR, along with tons and tons of slows.
 It's fun to play and works pretty decently, though you'll be missing out on better potential.

 Volibear makes a solid Solotop champion.
 He is an excellent fighter and has nice (low range) harass.
 What truly makes Volibear a great Solotop champion however, is his Rolling Thunder in conjunction with Majestic Roar.
 These abilities works wonders when your jungler comes to gank.
 If your lane is not pushed and your opponent lacks sufficient ward coverage, you are almost always guaranteed to gain lane dominance or at least burn their Flash whenever your jungler comes by.